 Peer tutors are highly qualified students who will meet one-on-one with another student to help them with a specific course.
 Peer tutors are available online and in person Sunday through Thursday evenings from 7:30 – 10:30 p.m.
 Students can log on to the Peer Tutoring Moodle page and join the conversation – all questions will be met with a quick response.

 The Deerfield Policy on Academic Accommodations details Deerfield Academy’s policy on academic accommodations for students with documented learning disabilities.
-For any questions related to this document, please contact Academic Dean Peter Warsaw.
+For any questions related to this document, please contact the Academic Dean’s Office.

 All underclassmen have proctors on their dormitory corridors.
 Proctors are chosen from the senior class; they act as role models and student mentors to the younger students.
 They are chosen for their maturity, their interest in helping others, and their ability to relate to people of different backgrounds and personalities.